Technigo/project-redux-quiz-tigers/README.md

 ## How to get started 💪🏼

-1. Fork this repo
-2. Clone this repo into your projects folder on your computer
+1. Clone this repo into your projects folder on your computer
-3. Open up VS Code
+2. Open up VS Code
-4. Install the dependencies needed for react by running `npm install`
+3. Install the dependencies needed for react by running `npm install`
-5. Run the react development server by running `npm start`
+4. Run the react development server by running `npm start`

 ## Requirements 🧪